univention/univention-corporate-server/doc/architecture/services/umc.rst

 ..
 TODO : Activate section, once SAML is ready:
    For details about |SAML| in UCS, refer to :ref:`services-authentication-saml`.

-The *UMC server* handles user authentication as shown in :numref:`services-umc-authentication-chain`.
+:numref:`services-umc-authentication-chain` shows how the *UMC server* handles user authentication.

 .. index:: umc; authentication successful
    single: authentication; successful